Proof of Concept funds (POC) (now closed).

 - Applicants must have agreement from a BBSRC-eligible research organisation to host their fellowship for its duration

-Consortium Building Meetings (funds still available).
+Consortium Building Meetings (now closed).

 We encourage the formation of international consortia, led by UK coordinators, to develop proposals for major international funding opportunities such as Horizon 2020, ERA, G8 and similar programmes that align with the remit of LBNet.
 Such proactivity will widen the impact of the network into the international arena, increase the funding drawn down by UK groups and ensure that the UK is leading the way in this internationally competitive area.
 Download a Consortium Building Meeting Application form